 How about my data - is it safe?
 Is there a lock-in?

 By default, all your data is private.
 You can individually share pieces with other users.

 The server and its database are regularly backed up, the platform is continuously evolving since 2014.

 I intend this knowledge base to persist for generations to come, and will take care of its maintenance.

-Most likely at some point it will become part of a bigger organization or database.
+At some point it may become part of a bigger organization sharing the same goals.

 What's coming next?